machines-in-motion/mim_solvers/README.md

 # mim_solvers
 Implementation of numerical solvers used in the Machines in Motion Laboratory.
 In particular, the Sequential Quadratic Programming (SQP) solver decribed in [arxiv] that solves efficiently nonlinear constrained OCPs.

+All solvers are implemented by using [crocoddyl](https://github.com/loco-3d/crocoddyl/tree/master) (v2.0) as the base software.
+Consquently, Crocoddyl users can continue to construct their OCPs as before but choose to use our efficient solvers.
-Solvers from Crocoddyl are also available, namely DDP and FDDP, but with modified termination criteria and line-search.
+The default solvers of Crocoddyl are also re-implemented (namely DDP and FDDP) but with modified termination criteria and line-search.

+Examples of how to use the solvers are in the examples directory.

 # Dependencies
 - Pinocchio (rigid-body dynamics computations)